isaacgrove1/studbud2/README.md

 ### Task list

-My taregt audience determined in assignment 2 were male university students who generally studied under 12 hours a week, Given the nature of my target further iterations were made to the tasklist on my website.
+My taregt audience determined in assignment 2 were male university students who generally studied under 12 hours a week.
+Given the nature of my target audience, further iterations were made to the tasklist on my website.
 I had previously implemented a task list which showed basic information, and then popped out into a more comprehensive list when clicked on by the user.
 This action had to be taken to reveal important info such as due dates, task priority etc. Given accounts of students who study less than 12 hours about how they often struggle to have a simple task management system, after self-reflection it was decided to abandon the pop-up aspect of the task list.
 This way students do not have to "dig" for the extra information about their tasks; rather it is all on the home page.

 | ![home_old](public/assets/readme_photos/old_home.png) |
 |:--:|